GabsEdits/gxbs.dev/content/blog/posts/changing-up-my-website.md

 > The blog folder keeps it straightforward: `/blog/index.md` is the main page, and `/blogs/posts/` is where I have all the posts.
 >
-> > Sadly I am still figuring out how to auto-list projects on the main page.
+> > Sadly I am still figuring out how to auto-list posts on the posts list page.
 For now, I've made up a simple way to show the latest posts using the `formatter`.

 ## Design

 Check it out, the website has a new look.
 Tried to keep the old colors, but it's just a simple Aplós design, inspired by [Duckquill](https://daudix.codeberg.page/duckquill/).
-Shoutout to [Monster](https://monster.codeberg.page) for helping with design suggestions.
+Shoutout to [Jamie](https://jamie.garden/) for helping with design suggestions.

 ## Wrapping Up